-Right now, there are 39 million people worldwide who are blind, most of whom live in developing countries.
+Right now, 36 million people worldwide — most of them in developing countries — are blind.

-Last year alone, we helped provide 85 million people with treatment to prevent diseases of poverty including blinding trachoma and river blindness.
-Surgeons trained by our staff also performed more than 10,000 cataract surgeries in the developing world.
-And in the United States, we screened the vision of more than 82,400 students living in some of our country’s poorest neighborhoods and provided free eyeglasses to nearly 18,000 of them.
+Last year alone, we helped provide many tens of millions of people with treatment to prevent diseases of poverty including blinding trachoma and river blindness.
+Surgeons trained by our staff also performed tens of thousands of cataract surgeries in the developing world.
+And in the United States, we screened the vision of more than 92,000 students living in some of our country’s poorest neighborhoods and provided free eyeglasses to just over 20,000 of them.